PritRaj1/Genetic-vs-Tempering-Optimisation-Comparison/README.md

 # Continuous Genetic Algorithm and Parallel Tempering for Optimisation of Keane’s Bump Function
 Investigating the performance of Parallel Tempering (PT) vs Continuous Genetic Algorithms (CGA) on Keane’s Bump Function (KBF).

 This project was completed as part of an undergraduate coursework submission at the University of Cambridge.
-The project was completed independently, and it ignited a keen interest in the subject matter, (hence the chunky report).
+The project was very open-ended and fast-paced, and it ignited a keen interest in the subject matter, (hence the chunky report).
+In particular, the study was independently led, with investigations generally being directed towards theoretical concepts that I found compelling.

 Give the report a read if you're interested.